 On which dock can I find the yachts?

-There is only one dock at True Blue.
+You will find the dock directly in front of the Horizon Yacht Charters office at Blue Lagoon marina.
 If you are coming to the boat directly after your flight arrival then our taxi driver will meet you and bring you to our base and show you on board after hours.
 He will point out the showers, bar, restaurant and other resort facilities and make sure you are settled.

 What are your office hours?